o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/load-screens.md

 game_load_screen_minimum_time=5
 ```

+## Modifying a Splash Screen (Renderer Loading Screen) on Linux

+A splash screen serves as a loading screen for the renderer.
+Typically, the renderer takes a few seconds to boot up, during which time even the game's loading screen cannot be displayed.
+To prevent an awkward black screen during this period, you can use the splash screen settings to display a static PNG image.
+Please note that transparency will not be respected and should be replaced with black.

+To set a custom splash screen, replace the `logo.png` file located at `Code/Framework/AzFramework/Platform/Common/Xcb/AzFramework/logo.png`.
+It's crucial that the filename remains unchanged and the image is an 8-bit PNG.
+This image will be injected into the O3DE code during compilation, so a rebuild of the engine is necessary for the change to take effect.

+For the best results, follow up this splash screen with a UI-based game loading screen, as it loads quickly.
+If you don't, you may still see a black screen during the period when Atom has started loading, taken control over the display, but has not yet begun to output the rendered scene.

 ## Defining a Level Loading Screen

 To define a level loading screen, first do one of the following: